palguin/CurrencyTools/README.md

 specify to use the `default.json` file where you can set your purchase price and amount. which would look like `python ethereum.py default`

+specify price and it will return only the current price of the currency which would look like `python ethereum.py price`

 ### litecoin.py
 Calculates your gain/loss against a set purchase price and quantity of litecoin against the current market value which it gets via get request of `https://coinmarketcap.com/`

+There are 4 accepted command line arguemnets for litecoin.py

 A single float/double/int which will be interpreted as the purchase price. which would look like `python litecoin.py 200`